greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 You can create a multi-level partition hierarchy by sub-partitioning partitions.

-The following modern syntax commands create a two-level partition design similar to that shown in the [Figure](#im207241) at the beginning of this topic.
+The following modern syntax commands create a two-level partition design similar to that shown in the figure at the beginning of this topic.

 Create a table named `msales` that is partitioned by year: